4pplet/waffling60/README.md

 - ISO and ANSI
 - USB horizontal placement is classic GH60, same as GH60, plain60, voyager60 etc for the normal MX and ALPS-version
 - SE-version is adapted for Polaris (stab-rotations, outline and USB-placement), make sure to order 1.2 mm thickness when manufacturing these.
-- On solder versions: Switch rotation is only with LED facing south. **On hot swap version:** Switch rotation is North, south and 90 degree, MAKE SURE TO CHECK SO THIS WILL NOT CAUSE KEYCAP ISSUES FOR YOU.
-Clip-in stabilziers is recommended for ISO-enter stab for hot-swap version

 ## **Disclaimer/note:**
 - **Important:** SE version of waffling60 (Polaris compatible version) are not officially endorsed by ai03 and ai03 takes no responsibility or offers any support for these if there is any issue.
 I have been given permission to open source and offer these for sale.**